Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

 When the war broke out in Europe, his company received orders to move to the European Front.
 Before leaving, each man was given a full medical evaluation.
 During the evaluation, it was discovered that Coggins was completely deaf in his left ear.
 This caused him to be left behind while the rest of the company was sent overseas.

 This was something that Coggins was not satisfied with.
 Wanting to help serve his country, he sent several requests to rejoin the rest of his company in Europe.
-Along with other requests from the men he trained with, this request was granted.
+This request was granted along with other requests from the men he trained with.
 By this time, his young wife was pregnant with their first child.
-Despite this, Coggins believed that he belonged with his company and was soon sent off to Europe.
+Despite this, Coggins believed he belonged with his company and was soon sent off to Europe.

 In early 1944, 1st Lt.
 Clarence Coggins was captured by German Forces on a Wednesday night while on reconnaissance northeast of Grenoble.
 He convinced the German major that escape from Allied troops was impossible.
 Their surrender happened on August 25, 1944.